itsmehere/Spath/README.md

    bash sft-len.sh
    ```

 Training logs to wandb and saves checkpoints to `Models/`.
+Our model checkpoints are located here: https://huggingface.co/mihirgrao

 ## Data Generation Usage